What are the most competitive companies to work for on AngelList?

 Forkable finds the tastiest single-serving meals from the best restaurants nearby.
 Each team member shares what foods they like, as well as their restrictions.
 The intelligent learning platform will automatically select individual lunches for everyone based on their individual preferences.
 Forkable is currently hiring for engineering, marketing, and operations.

-Castle Global is building machine learning enabled technology products in a number of verticals across both consumer and enterprise spaces.
+Hive is building machine learning enabled technology products in a number of verticals across both consumer and enterprise spaces.
 Their enterprise visual intelligence platform Hive offers the complete deep learning toolkit, ranging from a data labeling platform that helps university researchers with their research to fully integrated solutions for enterprise clients.
 The company has dozens of engineers roles available, and is also hiring in design, marketing operations, and sales.

 Heap builds analytics infrastructure that powers decisions for over 6,000 online businesses.
 While other analytics tools require you to define events upfront and manually instrument code, Heap automatically captures everything: clicks, submissions, and taps — which lets users analyze data instantly and retroactively without writing code.
 In May 2017 the company raised a 27M Series B and is hiring in design, engineering, operations, and marketing in San Francisco.